|Fall 2017||click here for price||click here for dates|

 This interdisciplinary program will allow students to choose from a wide selection of courses while living and studying in Costa Rica.
 There are 2 mandatory core courses that all students must take: 1) Community Engagement and Sustainable Human Development (a Service Learning course) and 2) Spanish Language.
 Students may choose an additional 3 classes from the options listed below.

 All courses are taught in English, except Spanish Language and Central American Literature.
 Students will take a placement exam after arrival to determine their Spanish level.
+Course offerings are subject to change.

 Core Courses (mandatory for all students)